biopragmatics/oquat/docs/unknowns/source/cdno.md

 # cdno

-## `INFOODs` (248)
+## `INFOODs`

+There are 248 usages of `INFOODs` in `cdno`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20INFOODs)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20INFOODs).

 <details>
 <summary>Click to expand the `INFOODs` table</summary>